 Selecting a compressor lubricant formulated for long life under high-temperature operating conditions will extend the time between expensive oil changes.
 From the top ten synthetic lubricants in an air-compressor lubricant test, Stofen selected the synthetic fluid (not synthetic oil) that had the highest overall rating for use in the Ecology Package.
 This brand formulates one fluid for screw-type compressors and another for reciprocating types.
 Obviously, it is bad practice to mix different types of lubricating fluids.

 Tests have shown that solid particles in the 5- to 25-µm size range cause most wear on moving parts.
 Therefore, there is virtually no wear on the compressor's moving parts from the 1-µm particles remaining in the lubricant — and thus no need to change it as frequently as many compressor manufacturers suggest.
-Stofen has the lubricant in his demonstration model analyzed every six months as a precaution, The two-year analysis came back with this notation: "No corrective action required, oil is suitable for continued use.
+The lubricant in my demonstration model is analyzed every six months as a precaution.
+The two-year analysis came back with this notation: "No corrective action required, oil is suitable for continued use.
 Resample at next regular interval."

 Managing air temperature